 Among livestock operations, dairies dominate digester technology.
-Fifty percent of today’s dairy digesters are concentrated in four states: Wisconsin, New York (with 22), Pennsylvania and California (each with 15).
+Fifty percent of today’s dairy digesters are concentrated in four states: Wisconsin (with 25), New York (with 22), Pennsylvania and California (each with 15).
 The No. 1 benefit of dairy manure digesters is the dried solids used for cow bedding.

 Renewable energy is already in big demand in several states.
 The nation’s digester landscape, however, is “a patchwork from state to state and from energy company to energy company,” Voell said.
 “Policies are all over the board.”

 Policy is changing in some states to be more digester-friendly, says Allison Hogge, another AgSTAR program manager.
 Vermont, for example, recently enacted a feed-in tariff that guarantees producers certain rates for renewable energy.
-That amount, I’m told, is 18 cents per kilowatt hour.
+That amount is reportedly 18 cents per kilowatt hour.
 With such support, digester development is picking up steam in Vermont, which already operates eight manure operators, making it the No. 5 state in the number of operating manure digester systems.

 Wisconsin, which is home to the most manure digesters with 25 in operation, has also worked to smooth the process, particularly with an easier interconnection to the energy grid.